There are a range of business tools available to business owners in Mitchell Shire.

 Networking is vital for all businesses.
 Networking includes business-to-business (B2B) networking, connecting with a local chamber of commerce, discovering news customers, connecting with local government or other organisations.

 If you're looking to enter into a lease agreement, there are some important facts that you should know first.

 The Victorian Small Business Commission provides an efficient and low cost small business dispute resolution service.

-To better manage your business through disruptive infrastructure projects, visit the Victorian Small Business Commission website and view their Guide to Managing Disruption.
+To better manage your business through disruptive infrastructure projects, visit the Victorian Small Business Commission (VSBC) website to read about supporting businesses through infrastructure disruption.